SamuelJForrest/forrest-records/README.md

 ## Credits

 ### Code
+- [Laffuste & Phoenix](https://stackoverflow.com/a/16909142) for the syntax to iterate through RelatedManager objects.
 - [Wouter J](https://stackoverflow.com/a/15146850) showed me how to use for loops in SCSS, which allowed me to add the homepage social icons animation in simply.
 - [Frost.baka](https://stackoverflow.com/a/4144088), for the code to stop admin adding another model in the admin area for the homepage.
 - [Geeks For Geeks](https://www.geeksforgeeks.org/richtextfield-django-models/), for showing me how to add a rich text field to the Django admin area.